iArcanic/im-cw1/report/gaming-db-report.md

 CREATE ROLE EmployeeRole;
 ```

 This represents all least privileged personnel who run the gaming platform that run various business support operations, such as player assistance, player account management, security audits, and payment administration.
-They have a wider scope of privileges, but still restricted (they are not the most privileged role).

 ```sql
 GRANT SELECT, INSERT, UPDATE ON ALL TABLES